GabrielH-02/bravos-barbershop/README.md

 ### Validator Testing

+**HTML**:

+* There were errors, however, they have since been checked and adjusted.
+However, now there are no errors when passing through the official [W3C validator](https://validator.w3.org/)

+**CSS**:

+* There were no major errors, however, there were a few concerns about some of the CSS used for the built-in theme for the project when passing through the official [CSS validator](https://jigsaw.w3.org/css-validator/)

+**JavaScript**:

+* There were no major errors, however, there were several missing semicolons which have been addressed.
+As well as a few warnings which have been addressed using [Jshint](https://jshint.com/)

+**Python**:

+* There were no major errors, but a few warnings were addressed, and certain aspects of warnings weren’t able to be fixed due to the Django structure.
+Being passed through [PEP8](https://pep8ci.herokuapp.com/)

 ### Accessibility
 * The site has been through the developer tool Lighthouse on Chrome and varies on its accessibility score on every page.